 Clovis Community College offers many scholarship awards throughout the year based on academic excellence, leadership, community service, and program of study.
 Scholarship funds are donated by the State Center Community College Foundation, Clovis Community College faculty and staff, private companies, individuals, and other organizations.
 Awards range from \$250 to \$2,500.
-The Clovis Community College Scholarship Application, which is one application for all scholarships, is available from October 1, 2022 to March 2, 2023 for the 2023-2024 You may year. apply online www.cloviscollege.edu/scholarships.
+The Clovis Community College Scholarship Application, which is one application for all scholarships, is available from October 1, 2022 to March 2, 2023 for the 2023-2024 school year.
+You may apply online at www.cloviscollege.edu/scholarships.